spicyjack/public/notes/git.md

     git rm --cached -r directory

+### Clean a repo of untracked files ###
+Clean a Git repo from all untracked files and directories

+    git clean -d -f

 ### Tags ###
 By default, the git push command doesn’t transfer tags to remote servers.
 You will have to explicitly push tags to a shared server after you have created